-Main objective of this study is to assess the effects of MVD versus RF of the pterygopalatine ganglion in management of patients with persistent, drug-resistant SN in terms of pain reduction and improvement of quality of life.
+Main objective of this study is to assess the effects of MVD in management of patients with persistent, drug-resistant CH in terms of pain reduction and improvement of quality of life.
+More specific: to evaluate if MVD can provide adequate pain relief and improvement of quality of life, both short and longterm, in patients with persistent, drug-resistant CH.